steve-kasica/romanticcircles.github.io/_docs/technical-documentation/drupal-guide/drupal-components.md

 - **Pathauto**: auto-generates URL aliases for nodes based on configurable patterns.
 - **Views Slideshow**: powers the slideshow functionality on the RC homepage.

+Contributed modules must be installed via Composer (dependency manager) and are stored in the site's codebase at `docroot/modules/contrib`.
+See the [Composer](../composer/) documentation for more information on installing and removing modules.

 ## Views

 By far the most important and powerful feature provided by Drupal.
 So much so that it gets its own page.
 See [using Drupal Views](../drupal-views/).